-If this project is delivered, Eurostar is committed to continue with this level of service, utilising their new Class 374 trains on the Paris, and eventually the Brussels, services.
-If the project is not delivered, the Paris service is likely to be withdrawn completely from Ashford from December 2017, and it is very likely that the remaining services would be withdrawn after 2017 as each of the old class 373 Eurostar trains is replaced by the new Eurostar trains.
+If this project is delivered, Eurostar is committed to continue with this level of service, utilising their new Class 374 trains on the Paris, and eventually the Brussels services.
+If the project is not delivered, the Paris service will be withdrawn completely from Ashford from the end of February 2018, and it is very likely that the remaining services would be withdrawn after 2018 as each of the old class 373 Eurostar trains is replaced by the new Eurostar trains.